 Student Internship Program

-Port interns receive real responsibilities, memorable experiences and the opportunity to make a difference in the community
+Port interns receive real responsibilities, memorable experiences and the opportunity to make a difference in the community.
+Click on some of our interns below to read about their Port story.

 Interested in public-service?
 Are you currently a student looking for professional experience to advance yourself in the job market?
 The Port of Seattle offers a diverse field of opportunities for students of every level to pursue career advancement in their respective field of study.